ncats/gsrs-spring-starter/README.md

 without removing the class from component scan or removing the `@Component` annotation.
 Another downside is each commponent can only be instantiated once.

+##### CUSTOM EntityProcessorFactory
+  By selecting `CUSTOM`, you must provide your own `EntityProcessorFactory` Bean definition in your Spring Configuration.

 ### Custom Validators
 Entities can have multiple custom validators.